OctopusDeploy/blog/blog/2019-12/octopus-jenkins-plugin/index.md

 Integrating your Jenkins builds with Octopus deployments is now possible without scripting it yourself or relying on the community-supported plugin.
 Our official plugin provides the build and post-build actions similar to our other build server plugins.

-This update lets you to configure an ideal CI/CD pipeline:
+This update lets you configure an ideal CI/CD pipeline:

 **Jenkins**: